Orsini del Balzo

 The House of Orsini del Balzo was an Italian noble family from the 13th and 14th centuries.

+History

 The dynasty was founded with the marriage between Roberto from the Orsini family and Sveve del Balzo from the House of Baux.
 The family produced a Queen of Naples and held the principal title of Count of Soleto before it was confiscated by Pope Boniface IX.